UKCloud/documentation/articles/vmware/vmw-sd-vls.md

 - Are in the middle of cloud migration and are seeing a steady decrease in their on-premises requirements, and therefore seek a flexible licensing model rather than a more traditional three-year Enterprise License Agreement (ELA)

-- Want to benefit from UKCloud's partnership with VMware to switch to a viable, cost-effective and efficient alternative options offered by VMware
+- Want to benefit from UKCloud's partnership with VMware to switch to a viable, cost-effective and efficient model offered by VMware

 ## What the service can help you achieve